 Panel Members: Persons Representative of Employees*:

 Applicants do not need any formal qualifications.
-It is, however, desirable that Applicants are able to draw upon significant knowledge and practical experience of current employment practices and have good understanding of equality practices, and procedures, from the employee’s perspective.
+It is, however, desirable that Applicants are able to draw upon significant knowledge and practical experience of current employment practices and have good understanding of equality practices and procedures, from the employee’s perspective.
 Applicants will be appointed after consultation with organisation(s) representative of employees, as appropriate.

 * It is important to note that the panel members of the Tribunal are not there in any way to represent the employer or employee appearing before the Tribunal, but rather to sit as independent members drawing upon their knowledge and experience of employment and equality related matters.